 \section{Minimal compactification}

-The goal of this section is to construct a minimal compactification of the Igusa stack $\Igs:=\Igs_{K^p}^\circ$ under the assumption that the boundary of the minimal compactification of the Shimura variety has codimension at least two.
-Below is some notation that will be used only in this section.
+This section aims to construct a minimal compactification of the Igusa stack $\Igs:=\Igs_{K^p}^\circ$ under the assumption that the boundary of the minimal compactification of the Shimura variety has codimension at least two.
+We first list some notation that is used only in this section.